 Our members have been at the cutting edge in the transformation of inter-urban and local public transport by road over the last quarter of a century.
 We have always provided safe, efficient and great-value transport services.
-We do this without State subvention, and while our competitors are subvented.
+We do this without State subvention and in competition against sub-vented operators.

 Many of our members provide School Transport services, both under contract to Bus Eireann and under contract to schools or families.

-CTTC members operate upwards of 1,000 coaches and buses and employ close to 1,750 people throughout the country.
+CTTC members operate in excess of 1,000 coaches and employ close to 2,200 people coaches and buses and employ close to 2,100 people throughout the country.
 This means our combined fleet is equivalent to that of Dublin Bus, and close to double that of Bus Eireann.

 - To represent members interests at all appropriate levels to all external bodies on matters relating to the coach tourism and public transport industries.

 - To liaise with Failte Ireland to ensure a code of minimum standards for coach operators.